-The Washington State University Spokane Advisory Council consists of members appointed by the chancellor of WSU Spokane and the president of the university.
-The council’s primary mission is to foster closer ties between WSU Spokane, its alumni, the community, the region, and the state.
+The WSU Spokane Advisory Council consists of members appointed by the vice president for health sciences and the president of the university.
+The council’s primary mission is to foster closer ties between WSU Spokane, its alumni, the community, the region and the state.
 Council members participate in an advisory role and are not part of the formal governance of WSU.
 The Council meets quarterly.

 Chairman, Cowles Company

-Assistant Vice President Corporate and External Relations, Numerica Credit Union
+Assistant Vice President of Washington Branches, Idaho Central Credit Union

 Owner at Jim Kolva Associates

 Jim Kolva is the owner of Jim Kolva Associates, a management consulting firm in Spokane.
 He assists clients with land use policy, environmental review under the State Environmental Policy Act, and renovation of historic buildings in downtown Spokane.